What Is A Millennial? Statistics, Demographics, Tips On How To Market To Them

 2. Millennials love to travel

-By 2025 Gen Y is expected to account for 75% of the global workforce.
-Although many millennials are working professionals they’re finding time to travel.
+By 2025 Generation Y is expected to account for 75% of the global workforce.
+Although many Millennials are working professionals they’re finding time to travel.
 In comparison, members of Gen X who make up a growing population of retirees with increased free time are traveling less.